Colliders: What type of particles for the collisions?

-Almost free of synchrotron radiation protons can be accelerated in a circular accelerator to energies in the multi-TeV range.
-Historically also proton-antiproton colliders have been built, but due to the difficulties in getting large stacks of dense antiproton beams, modern designs for highest collison energies do not consider proton-antiproton colliders anymore due to low achievable luminosities \cite{bib:COL5}.
+Almost free of synchrotron radiation protons can be accelerated in a circular accelerator to energies in the~multi-TeV range.
+Historically also proton-antiproton colliders have been built, but due to the~difficulties in getting large stacks of dense antiproton beams, modern designs for highest collison energies do not consider proton-antiproton colliders anymore due to the lower achievable luminosities \cite{bib:COL5}.

-Protons are not elementary particles, in a very simplistic way one can describe them as three valence quarks, a "sea" of quark-antiquark pairs and gluons, the conveyors of the strong force (more detailed reading for example in \cite{bib:COL6}).
-Details of the proton structure depend very much on how hard you hit it in electron scattering experiments ($Q^2$ = negative squared four-momentum transfer between incoming and outgoing electron), but what we retain here is the fact that the valence quarks carry most of the energy of the proton and as \Fref{fig:COL5} shows they carry on average 20\% of the proton energy with a wide probability distribution.
-But this means that in a proton-proton collider one does not know the initial energy of the collision partners.
-In some cases it can be determined by summing up all measured energies of the secondary particles.
-In general the lack of knowledge of the initial energy is one major problem in the data analysis of proton-proton collisions. \Fref[b]{fig:COL5} also means that the highest probability to have valence quark collisions is at about 4\% ($0.2 \cdot 0.2$) of the collision energy.
+Protons are not elementary particles.
+In a simplistic way one can describe them as three valence quarks, a "sea" of quark-antiquark pairs and gluons, which are the conveyors of the strong force (more detailed reading for example in \cite{bib:COL6}).
+We retain here that the valence quarks carry most of the~energy of the proton and as the illustration on the~left side shows they carry on average 20\% of the~proton energy with a wide probability distribution.
+An important consequence is that in proton-proton collisions one does not know the~initial energy of the collision partners.
+Only in some cases the initial energy can be reconstructed by summing up the measured energies of all secondary particles.
+In general the lack of knowledge of the~initial energy is a significant limitation in the~data analysis of proton-proton collisions.

-A very significant difference between pp collisons and $e^+e^-$ collisons is the high total cross-section of pp collisons.
-At 13 TeV cms energy the cross-section is about 100 mb, which is due to the strong interaction $10^5$ times higher than in the case of the electro-weak interactions in $e^+e^-$ collisons.
-But most of these many pp interactions only create secondary fragments, which are of little interest to study.
+A very significant difference between $pp$ collisons and $e^+e^-$ collisons is the high total cross-section of $pp$ collisons.
+At 13 TeV cms energy the~cross-section is about 100 [mb], which is due to the~strong interaction $10^5$ times higher than in the~case of the electro-weak interactions in $e^+e^-$ collisons.
+But most of these many $pp$ interactions only create secondary fragments, which are of little interest to study.
 Only a very small fraction of the produced interactions represents an event of rare particle production.
 The situation is depicted in \Fref{fig:COL6}.